cicd-lectures/autosrv/README.md

 $ docker ps | grep whoami
 78ce36854ca8   localhost/foobiz/whoami:latest   "/whoami"                6 minutes ago    Up 6 minutes    80/tcp               foobiz_whoami
 ```

+## Cleaning up the project

+As soon as you're done with the project, run `make clean` to get rid of any resources created on your host.

 ## Components